Anovia/partner-api-docs/README.md

 --------|---------------------------------------|-------------
-GET     |/merchants                             |Returns a collection of merchants GET     |/merchants/:id                         |Returns a merchant by it's id PUT     |/merchants/:id                         |Allows updating a merchant's tags.
+GET     |/merchants                             |Returns a collection of merchants GET     |/merchants/:id                         |Returns a merchant by it's id GET     |/merchants/:id/tags                    |Returns an merchant's tags object PUT     |/merchants/:id/tags                    |Allows updating a merchant's tags.
 All other edits will be ignored.
 Existing tags will be updated, new tags will be added.
 Updates to merchant/lead tags are distinct operations, so if you want to update a lead's tags and it's merchants, you would need to make those calls separately.
 GET     |/merchants/:id/residuals               |Returns all residuals for a specific merchant GET     |/merchants/:id/statements              |Returns all statements for a specific merchant GET     |/merchants/:id/fees                    |Returns all fees for a specific merchant